openedx/open-edx-proposals/oeps/oep-0027-course-metadata-authoring.rst

   edX system to integrate better with other external systems.
 We have found that other systems use Open edX for the Course Run learning experience and often choose to integrate with their own organizational Catalog Course management system.

-  As a consequence, the authoring experience is biforcated into two different subdomains in our system, Studio and Discovery.
+  As a consequence, the authoring experience is bifurcated into two different subdomains in our system, Studio and Discovery.
 However, we do hope that the integration at the UI layer will avoid any disparate user experience.
 The separation of concerns in the back end allows us to have clearer integration points.
 We believe this is a worthwhile trade-off.

-* By removing the workflow engine from the system, we are reducing the turn around time for course provisioning.
-This introduces a potential risk for less review by internal teams.
-However, by making the workflow self-service, we believe that the course provisioning process will be more scalable.
-Also, by using a third party workflow management tool, the workflow will be more flexible.
+* By removing the workflow engine, we are moving to a model that enables self-service publishing for most courses and allows internal teams to reduce the number of blocking approvals and to move to a more scalable system of monitoring and alerting rather than manual review.
+There are risks associated with removing existing workflow and gates, but by offloading workflow to a specialized external system, there is a reduced reliance on engineering to make changes around workflow and an ability to quickly make changes to workflow to respond to problems.

 * In the past, course authors were able to edit data using multiple tools, primarily in the tool where the data was presented to learners.
 Now, the authoring experience will be isolated to one location, potentially not where that data is surfaced to learners.